 - Car Research & Comparisons

 |EPA Passenger Volume|

 The STI is technically a trim level for the WRX.
 But there are more options for both cars that are exclusive, making the STI more a sub-model than a trim point.
 At all trim/model levels, the Subaru WRX and STI have standard all-wheel drive (AWD).
 Check out our list of the best sports cars with AWD.

-The 2021 Subaru WRX has a base, Premium, and Limited trim option.
+The 2023 Subaru WRX has a Base, Premium, Limited, and GT trim option.
 Each builds on the last in terms of content and options.

-The 2021 Subaru WRX STI comes in the STI and STI Limited trims.
-The STI base trim comes with most of the content of the WRX Limited model, while the STI Limited adds the performance upgrades (rear spoiler options, Recaro front seating) that are optional for the base STI.
+The 2023 Subaru WRX STI comes in the STI and STI Limited trims.
+The STI base trim comes with most of the content of the WRX Limited model, while the STI Limited adds performance upgrades (rear spoiler options, Recaro front seating) that are optional for the base STI.

 The Tale of the Tape